Ceyda Düvenci: Life and career

 In 2000, she married actor Kaan Girgin.
 During this period, she played a role in the TV series Dikkat Bebek Var and presented a cooking program on television.
 Düvenci and Girgin divorced in 2002.
 Subsequently, Düvenci attended various workshops and started learning Italian.
 She took part in a 'film studying' workshop at Istanbul Bilgi University and showed an interest in photography.
 She had a leading role opposite Mahsun Kırmızıgül in the 2003 series Zalim.
 In the following year, she received a nomination for the Best Actress Award at the 41st Antalya Golden Orange Film Festival for her role in the movie Hoşgeldin Hayat.

 Düvenci, whose mother lost her eyesight in 1981 as a result of a traffic accident, voluntarily voiced a part in Cenneti Beklerken in 2007, the first movie in Turkey for which the audio description method was used.
 In the following years, she took part in charity projects related to the visually impaired.

 Düvenci made her debut on stage by appearing in plays staged by e.s.e.k (Espri Standartları Enstitüsü Kurumu, lit.
 Humor Standards Institute) in Istanbul.
 She portrayed the character of Pelin on stage in Üçüncü Türden Yakın İlişkiler.
 She was nominated for the Best Actress in a Comedy award at the Selim Naşit Theater Awards (Interpillar Theatre Awards) handed out by the Lions Clubs Selection Committee.
 In 2008, she went on stage with a role in Sürmanşet, a play written by Sinan Tuzcu.

 Düvenci married businessman Engin Akgün on 17 August 2008.
 They had a daughter, named Melisa Nur, before divorcing on 4 February 2013.
 Their daughter has suffered from cerebral palsy due to a cerebral hemorrhage at birth, which made Düvenci study the disease and write a book on it.

 In 2015, she married actor Bülent Şakrak, with whom she has a son, named Okan Ali.
 Beginning in 2017, the couple went on stage in various European cities due to their roles in the one-act play Hanım & Efendi.
 In 2018, Düvenci started presenting the Günaydın Doktor on TV8.

 Düvenci voiced the character of Elena Fisher in the Turkish version of Uncharted, published for PlayStation consoles.

-Focusing on child development, Düvenci wrote children's books based on the illness and treatment process of her daughter Melisa, who has cerebral palsy.
+Focusing on child development in her second university, Düvenci wrote children's books based on the illness and treatment process of her daughter Melisa, who has cerebral palsy.
 In 2019, she took part in a show called Fırtına, where plays and classical music were staged for children.